Are Your Job Posts Hurting Your Bottom Line? Let’s discuss inclusive hiring.

 Jenifer Clausell-Tormos, CEO & Founder of Develop Diverse, explained why spell-checking for gender bias in your job ads is a must at TED x OdenseWomen.
 In addition, according to the 2018 Talent Board benchmark research, 69% of North American employers use diversity and culture marketing content to attract candidates.
 74% per cent of EMEA employers and 86% of APAC employers are doing the same.
 And yet, North American candidates found diversity and cultural information valuable a mere 20% of the time.

-This is why at The Hub, we collaborated with Develop Diverse, a Danish startup who have developed a web application to make recruitment and corporate communication more inclusive and therefore more welcoming to all talent available and employees.
-Develop Diverse ran their language analysis of over 15,000 job descriptions in the Nordics to see if we could gain any insights on communication from the recruitment side.
+This is why at The Hub, we did a collaboration with Develop Diverse, a Danish startup who have developed a web application to make recruitment and corporate communication more inclusive and therefore more welcoming to all talent available and employees.
+Develop Diverse ran their language analysis over 15,000 job descriptions in the Nordics to see if we could gain any insights on communication from the recruitment side.

 As you’ll see, the results are surprising.
 But first, a quick reminder:

 Why We Can’t Afford to Miss Out on a Diverse Talent Pool

 The most famous paper on diversity and company performance is undoubtedly the McKinsey Diversity Matters study, which revealed the following insights: